You notice it’s difficult to tap into your divine capacity.

 She is hiding this part of her life from her spouse and family because she is afraid they will disapprove of her choices.
 She is getting more comfortable with lying.
 Now her spouse and family are catching her in smaller lies.”

 Examples of risky behaviors include: sneaking out at night to see friends or boyfriends, using a car carelessly, using drugs or alcohol, hiding things for fear of unwanted consequences or using social media to gain attention and validation from others.

-Symptoms of behavioral addictions include negative life consequences that are directly caused by continued, extreme, or chronic engagement in the behavior.
+Symptoms of behavioral self-mastery struggles include negative life consequences that are directly caused by continued, extreme, or chronic engagement in the behavior.
 The individual is unable to stop engaging in the behavior despite these consequences.